manbbo/GetClub/README.md

 - micro e pequeno empreendimento;
 - o empreendimento que busca serviços ou produtos para seu negócio (B2B);
 - o empreendimento que fornece serviços ou produtos para outros negócios (B2B).

-_For more examples and information about what is a B corporation, please refer to the [B Corporation Website](https://bcorporation.net/) and to a website that explains [what is a B Corporation](https://bcorporation.net/about-b-corps)._
--->

 # Development setup